Alan R. Bennett Honors Program

 If you have any questions about the application process or qualifications, please contact the POLS honors program director.
 Students interested in applying to the honors program should arrange an appointment with the POLS honors program director to review requirements and expectations before preparing any application materials or requesting any recommendations.

-Non-Majors already in Honors: If you have been admitted to the Honors Program but have not declared political science as your major, you will need to contact the political science advising office to complete a form to declare your major.
-You will then be assigned a POLS Honors Advisor.
+Non-Majors already in Honors: If you have been admitted to the UConn Honors Program but have not declared political science as your major, you will need to contact the political science advising office to complete a form to declare your major.
+You will then be assigned a POLS honors advisor.
 The advising office is located in Oak Hall 409B, (860) 486-3165.

 Upper-Division Honors Scholar Requirements